-The objectives of the program are:
+The objectives of the program are to:

-- to support industry projects that will enhance our agricultural supply chain traceability systems, including developing and trialling technologies that digitise information flow - to provide an advantage for our exporters in overseas markets to assist them in maintaining their competitive edge - to increase opportunities to export Australian commodities.
+- Support industry projects that will enhance our agricultural supply chain traceability systems, including developing and trialing technologies that digitise information flow. - Provide an advantage for our exporters in overseas markets to assist them in maintaining their competitive edge. - Increase opportunities to export Australian commodities.